 Nursing Home Abuse Lawyer in Kansas City, MO

 According to data and statistics from the 2010 Census record, there are more people over the age of 65 than ever before, and by 2050 this age segment will likely account for 20% of the entire US population.
 While these numbers bode well for the future and show an increase in healthy living and quality of medical care, they also coincide with an increase in elder abuse.
-If you or someone you care for has been the victim of nursing home abuse, contact one of our experienced Kansas City, MO nursing home abuse attorneys at Fowler Pickert Eisenmenger Norfleet for a free case evaluation and or legal consultation, ASAP.
+If you or someone you care for has been the victim of nursing home abuse, contact one of our accomplished Kansas City, MO nursing home abuse attorneys at Fowler Pickert Eisenmenger Norfleet for a free case evaluation and or legal consultation, ASAP.
+Our Kansas City personal injury lawyers are experienced and here to help.

 While there is no way of knowing exactly how many elderly individuals are abused or neglected each year, studies suggest the incidence rate is around 7.6%–10.0%.
 However, those close to the issue believe only one out of every fourteen cases are ever brought to the attention of the proper authorities.